meDracula/meDracula/README.md

 I'm currently a student in: [Python Development with a focus on Artificial Intelligence and machine learning](https://teknikhogskolan.se/utbildningar/pythonutvecklare-ai/) at Teknikhögskolan.

-⚡ I’m currently employed over the summer at Volvo Technology working with Build Measure and Learn Technology with developing test environments.
-And I'm loving it :smile:
+⚡ I’m currently studying effective python programming and with that expanding mysight both to the language but also furthering my knowledge of algorithms and data structures 🤯.

 🌱 Life fact: I was original deadset on becoming a game developer but after 3 years of gymnasium in that field.
 I had a change of heart and now I am working my ass off becoming AI developer.